XimeraProject/ximeraproject.github.io/support/index.md

 ### Disclaimer

-_The contents of this repository were developed under a grant from the Department of Education.
+_The contents of this site were developed under a grant from the Federal Department of Education.
 However, those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government._